Leogendra/Billions-Charts/README.md

 ## Contact

-For any questions or suggestions, feel free to open an issue on GitHub or contact me directly at contact@billions-charts.gatienh.fr
+For any questions or suggestions, feel free to open an issue on GitHub or contact me directly at contact@billions-charts.com